 Recent developments in glass LCD technology have made it possible to increase the LCD contrast by stacking two LCD displays on top of each other: dual cell LCDs.
 While this approach significantly improves the contrast ratio of the display, the display becomes much thicker as four sheets of glass are required which also adds to the cost of the module and requires a brighter backlight.
 Another disadvantage of this approach is that there is a large separation between the two cells (i.e. two pixels placed on top of each other) caused by the two layers of glass in between.
 This means that the dimming effect is spread over many tens of pixels or more which does not provide the pixel-level contrast performance of an OLED TV.

-The issues of increased thickness and lack of true pixel-level dimming can be overcome with FlexEnable’s OLCD technology.
+The issues of increased thickness and lack of true pixel-level local dimming can be overcome with FlexEnable’s OLCD technology.
 The TAC film onto which OLCD is build, is ten times thinner than glass, meaning that the two cells can be brought together with a separation that is much smaller than the pixel pitch for a TV.
 In addition, the display architecture becomes much thinner and it can be manufactured in a simpler way (than dual cell glass LCD and OLED) at lower cost with higher optical performance.